configcat/docs/website/docs/sdk-reference/dotnet.md

 | `DefaultUser`       | Optional, sets the default user.
 [More about default user](#default-user). | `null` (none) |
 | `Offline`           | Optional, determines whether the client should be initialized to offline mode or not.
 [More about offline mode](#online--offline-mode). | `false` |

-Via the events provided by `ConfigCatClientOptions` you can also subscribe to the hooks (events) of the SDK at configuration time.
+Via the events provided by `ConfigCatClientOptions` you can also subscribe to the hooks (events) of the SDK at initialization time.
 [More about hooks](#hooks).

 For example: